-In July 2018, Iran announced that it intended to launch a national cryptocurrency, which would be pegged to the rial, its national fiat currency.18 News reports indicated that the

-Iranian government has subsequently sought to ban any unapproved cryptocurrencies for payment purposes, but that it would permit individuals to hold small amounts of nongovernmental cryptocurrencies for personal (i.e., non-commercial) purposes.
-Pegardless of the obvious tension that exists in Iran between the regime's development of a centralised national cryptocurrency and the desire of Iranian citizens to utilise decentralised cryptocurrencies, Iranians in both the government and the private sector will likely continue to look for ways to use this new type of asset to mitigate the ongoing economic effects of international sanctions.
+In July 2018, Iran announced that it intended to launch a national cryptocurrency, which would be pegged to the rial, its national fiat currency.
+Which would be pegged to the rial, its national fiat currency.
+News reports indicated that the Iranian government has subsequently sought to ban any unapproved cryptocurrencies for payment purposes, but that it would permit individuals to hold small amounts of non-governmental cryptocurrencies for personal (i.e., non-commercial) purposes.
+Regardless of the obvious tension that exists in Iran between the regime's development of a centralised national cryptocurrency and the desire of Iranian citizens to utilise decentralised cryptocurrencies, Iranians in both the government and the private sector will likely continue to look for ways to use this new type of asset to mitigate the ongoing economic effects of international sanctions.